majestyz3/hashicat-azure/README.md

 5. Show the VS Code repo file of variables.tf, main.tf, outputs.tf
 6. Queue and run a plan manually
 7. Show the plan step then the cost estimation
-8. Show how we have 2 policies: restrict-vm-size passed and restrict-cost failed.
+8. Show how we have 2 policies: restrict-vm-size and restrict-cost and they both failed.
-9. Pull up the tfe_policy repo in VS Code and explain the two sentinel policies and why one passed and one failed.
+9. Pull up the tfe_policy repo in VS Code and explain the two sentinel policies and why they failed.
 10. Show how you can override the policy check becuase it is a soft-mandatory and that you have privilege to do so.
 11. Make sure to leave comments for audit purposes
 12. Apply the plan and leave a comment.
-13. While the environment is getting built, walk through the settings in the workspace section

-5. Show Mocking Sentinel Terraform data - Terraform Cloud provides the ability to generate mock data for any run within a workspace.
+13. Under Plan Finished: show Mocking Sentinel Terraform data - Terraform Cloud provides the ability to generate mock data for any run within a workspace.
 This data can be used with the Sentinel CLI to test policies before deployment.
-6. Fix the VM size variable and re-run using VCS commit and push
+14. While the environment is getting built, walk through the settings in the workspace section
-7. Entire app deploys and show the result URL
+17. Entire app deploys and show the result URL
-8. Change the image size variable and image placeholder variable then re-run using VCS commit and push
+15. Fix the vm_size variable to Standard_A0, change the placeholder variable to something else and re-run manually
+16. Entire app redeploys and with no policy errors.
+17. Show the result URL
-9. Destroy the environment
+18. Destroy the environment